 As I have been far far removed from the goings on in that big ‘ole US of A, I have had time to learn and appreciate something so spectacularly beautiful and different: the Italian way.
-Whether it’s a random coffee break at 3:31 or an old man dressed to the nines just sitting on a stool, Italians know how to have a good day.
+Whether it’s a random coffee break at 3:31 in the afternoon or an old man dressed to the nines just sitting on a stool by his front door, Italians know how to have a good day.
 There’s none of this herding employees in at 9 o’clock sharp.
 Nah uh!
 A true Italian strolls leisurely into work at around 9:15, looks around, and leaves for a coffee break.
 Ideally, said Italian will be dressed in all black with maybe some wingtip leather boots to pull it all together.

 Once at the bar (yes, bar), said Italian will chat cordially and very animatedly (lots of hand usage) with Marco, the bartender, until finally ordering a cafè espresso portare via (to take away).
 They chat a bit more, Marco begins to sing opera, said Italian pays and strolls on back to work.
 Not a bad start, eh?

 In all seriousness, Italians just know how to live.
-In the words of Tina Fallani, a woman who sat on Frederico Fellini’s lap as a child and helped edit movies like The Godfather and The Dead Poet’s Society, “Italians are the only people who know how absolutely horrible life is, but they smile anyway.”
+In the words of Tina Fallani, a woman who sat on Frederico Fellini’s lap as a child and edited movies like The Godfather and The Dead Poet’s Society, “Italians are the only people who know how absolutely horrible life is, but they smile anyway.”
 To be fair, life is very hard in Italy because the government is so poorly run, becoming successful is a hopeless endeavor, and taxes are 53% of total income.
 With all that against them, I’ve never heard an Italian complain.
 And why do you ask?
 Because they are CONTENT.
 They are happy to just live their lives.
-They don’t want fame or fortune (or maybe they do, but it’s impossible), so they just are the way they are.
+They don’t want fame or fortune (or maybe they do, but it’s almost impossible in their culture), so they just are the way they are.

 Coming from America, this was a serious mental adjustment.
 Success, big business, even economic growth are things not even considered.
 In America, you’ve got new businesses popping up everywhere, you’ve got successful people starting off with two nickels in their pockets.
 I needed almost two months before it all made sense.
 And once it clicked, man, I was changed.